onadebt/music-band-manager/docs/README.md

   ```
 ---

+## 🎥 Monitor
+The Grafana interface is available at [http://localhost:3000](http://localhost:3000).
+Its dashboard `Stats` shows health of each microservice.
+For experimenting with other dashboards, log in using (user/pass: `admin`/`admin`).

+The app loads custom dashboards from `./grafana/provisioning/dashboards` and custom datasources from `./grafana/provisioning/datasources`.
+The Prometheus interface is available at [http://localhost:9090](http://localhost:9090).

 ## 💡 Tips
 - **Database persistence** — when using Docker Compose, H2 volumes are persisted under `./data/` so you won’t lose data between restarts.
 ---